 Mānuka essential oil is made by distilling leaves and twigs from the mānuka tree (leptospermum scoparium).
-The oil is extracted from oil sacs on the underside of the leaves by passing high pressured steam through the plant material.
-This steam is then cooled and naturally separates into floral water (hydrosol) and essential oil.
+The oil is extracted from oil sacs on the underside of the leaves by passing steam through the plant material.
+This steam is then cooled and naturally separates into floral water (hydrosol) and essential oil floating on the surface.

 It takes lots of work to produce mānuka oil, as most plant material is harvested by hand from wild mānuka trees.
 In some areas, plantations are being developed and mechanical harvesters are starting to be used, but this is not as common.
 The labour cost of producing mānuka oil makes up around 50% of total production costs.